William Winter Edwards

 UK & Other Memorials

-Harmer Green & Digswell Memorial, Harmer Green, St John's Church Memorial Plaque, Digswell, Stained Glass Window, Hitchin Boys Grammar School, St Mary's Church Roll of Honour, Hitchin
+Harmer Green & Digswell Memorial, Harmer Green, St John's Church Memorial Plaque, Digswell, Stained Glass Window, Hitchin Boys Grammar School, St Mary's Church Roll of Honour (Book), Hitchin

 Pre War

-The family moved to Digswell but his father died in early 1911 and the Census shows he was living with his widowed mother and siblings at Winterton, Digswell and was baptised in Digswell, Herts on 12 April 1911 aged 13.
-At the time of enlistment he gave his address as 44 Pollard Road, Oakleigh Park, Whetstone, Middlesex and gave his occupation as a dining table maker.
+The family moved to Digswell, but his father died in early 1911 and the Census shows William was living with his widowed mother and siblings at Winterton, High Digswell, Welwyn and was baptised in Digswell, Herts on 12 April 1911 aged 13.
+A visitor and a domestic servant were also present.
+The census recorded Emily as a widow who had been married from 23 years with 5 children, of whom 1 had died.

 Wartime Service